 - Lena Waithe ’06 is an Emmy Award-winning writer, actress, and producer on shows and films such as Dear White People, Bones, Master of None, and The Chi, and was named one of TIME magazine’s 100 most influential people of 2018.

 - Diane Weyermann MFA ’92 is president of documentary film and television at Participant Media.
 Participant Media’s documentary projects include the Academy Award-winning documentary films Citizenfour and An Inconvenient Truth as well as Emmy-winning Food, Inc. and Emmy-nominated The Great Invisible.

 - Annick Wokan ’05 is an associate producer on the award-winning TV show Game of Thrones.

-Our faculty members are working professionals, filmmakers, documentarians, producers, and editors who stay up-to-date with industry trends and teach them in the classroom.
+Our faculty members are working professionals, filmmakers, documentarians, producers, directors and editors who stay up-to-date with industry trends and teach them in the classroom.
 They’re dedicated to giving you a real-world education, and they’re great resources for jobs and references once you graduate.